Arg0s1080/mrz/README.md

 ###### TODO:
 - [ ] Automatic name truncation
-- [ ] Possibility of disabling checks for country code, nationality and type of document in Checker.
+- [ ] Possibility of disabling checks for country code, nationality, type of document and the others fields in Checker.